fnalways/terminus-docs/docs/overview/terminus/data.md

 Backup operations can be performed daily and weekly.
 The first backup of each backup plan is a full backup and serves as the first snapshot of the backup plan.
 Subsequent snapshots are incremental backups.

-Backup objects includes:
+Backup objects include:

 - Kubernetes configuration data, such as user information, application information, etc.
 - Database data, such as Redis, MongoDB, PostgreSQL, etc.
-- File system data, such as videos, pictures and various documents uploaded by users through the Files application
+- File system data, such as videos, pictures, and various documents uploaded by users through the Files application

 The Backup component also has data restoration capabilities.
-You can download a backup snapshot to a local server or Terminus Space to restore a complete Terminus by rebuilding Kubernetes, databases, and user personal information
+You can download a backup snapshot to a local server or Terminus Space to restore a complete Terminus by rebuilding Kubernetes, databases, and user personal information.

 ## Learn More